Maybourne Beverly Hills afternoon tea

 • Hollywood

-For those closer to Hollywood, this beloved 40-plus year old neighborhood pub offers a no-frills afternoon tea (advance reservations required).
-Held on weekends from noon to 4pm, each filling set includes three tea sandwiches—minty cucumber and mascarpone, roast beef and curried egg salad—plus a sausage roll on the savory side, then orange-glazed scones with marmalade, plus seasonal berries, shortbread cookies and Victoria sponge cake to cap it all off.
+Why we love it: For those closer to Hollywood, this beloved 40-plus year old neighborhood pub offers a no-frills afternoon tea on weekend afternoons—advance reservations required.
+Each filling set includes three tea sandwiches—minty cucumber and mascarpone, roast beef and curried chicken salad—plus a sausage roll and a quiche on the savory side, then raisin scones with marmalade, plus seasonal berries, shortbread cookies and Victoria sponge cake to cap it all off.
 In terms of tea, choose from Britain’s very own PG Tips or earl grey, chamomile and peppermint.

 Recommended